ConnorStoneAstro/ConnorStoneAstro/pages/SBIdemo.md

 Trying to estimate these photometric redshifts is hard but not impossible, and we can see in Figure 2 that it broadly works well for a variety of algorithms.

 ![RAIL paper comparison of photometric redshift estimation algorithms](photoz_specz.png) *Figure 2: comparison of multiple photometric redshift estimation algorithms.
-Estimated redshift (y-axis) versus reference redshift (x-axis)*
+Estimated redshift (y-axis) versus reference redshift (x-axis).
+Reference: This is Figure 4 in [Zhang et al. 2025](https://ui.adsabs.harvard.edu/abs/2025arXiv251007370Z/abstract)*

 While the relations in Figure 2 are quite tight, there is clearly notable scatter for all of them that is significantly away from the 1:1 line.
 This is a cause of great consternation in the photo-z community, with many discussions on "de-biasing" the predictions.